wpsimon09/CardGuesser/README.md

 this function returns data of the api which url is passed as the parameter

 #### Storing data
-Now when we have the data we can store them in some variable we can name it ``cards`` however we can not forget that api is returning arraz of the objects hence we need to make this varaible and array like so
+Now when we have the data we can store them in some variable we can name it ``cards`` however we should not forget that api is returning the array of the objects hence we need to make this variable and array like so

 ```let cards = []```